ahnaf4D/shop-nexus/learnings/notes.md

 - Learn that How to get specific users with his id
 - How to validate input and handle success and errors

+### 19. Explore the Concept of service

+- The functionality that repeated many times we keep it inside the `services/`
+- In these directory we keep the source code of reusable functionality.
+- Learn that How to get specific users with his id
+- How to validate input and handle success and errors

+### 20. Delete API for deleting user

+- In these lessons I create a delete endpoint for delete a user
+- Also add some code refactoring.

 ## Add Some API Testing Endpoints

 To ensure your API is functioning correctly, add the following testing endpoints to your Express server: